How to earn a 6 figure salary after taxes

 How to get to a 6 figure salary

 The road to a six-figure salary looks different for everyone.
-However, there are several strategies that will help you get there.
+However, a few strategies can help you get there.

-Specific, time-oriented goals will help you create a career path that excites and satisfies you.
-Plus, having concrete goals will help you communicate your ambitions to hiring managers, mentors, and others who can help you get where you want to be.
+Concrete goals also help you communicate your ambitions to hiring managers, mentors, and others who can help you get where you want to be.

 Examples of career goals: